denorg/.github/SUPPORT.md

 # Support

 > This project has a [Code of Conduct](https://github.com/AnandChowdhary/.github/blob/master/CODE_OF_CONDUCT.md).
-> By interacting with this repository, organisation, or community you agree to
+> By interacting with this repository, organization, or community you agree to
 > abide by its terms.

 Hi!  👋